huggingface/blog/hub-duckdb.md

 ## TLDR

-[Dataset Viewer](https://huggingface.co/docs/datasets-server/index) **automatically converts all public datasets on the Hub to Parquet files**, that you can see by clicking on the "Auto-converted to Parquet" button at the top of a dataset page.
+The [dataset viewer](https://huggingface.co/docs/datasets-server/index) **automatically converts all public datasets on the Hub to Parquet files**, that you can see by clicking on the "Auto-converted to Parquet" button at the top of a dataset page.
 You can also access the list of the Parquet files URLs with a simple HTTP call.

 ```py
 r = requests.get("https://datasets-server.huggingface.co/parquet?dataset=blog_authorship_corpus")